grantaguinaldo/cz_2010_api/README.md

  https://cz-2010-api.herokuapp.com/
  ```

 Keep in mind that this API is an MVP that can be used as a proof-of-concept when developing and maintaining this dataset.
-That being said, the best route to illistrate the utility of this API is provided below.
+That being said, the best route to illustrate the utility of this API is provided below.
 This route takes in the station number, and a month start and month end date and will return all of the data for that station for the timeframe between those two months.

 ```
 /api/v1.0/<station>/<start_date>/<end_date>